 V. THE CONFERENCE PROGRAM

 Even though the bulk of this handbook addresses necessary logistics, the sessions and events presented at the conference are the heart of the conference.
 The program is a chance to highlight regional assets and local efforts.
-Because the conference is the largest, most complex, annual activity of the chapter, development of the conference sessions and events is a process led by the CHC with input from, and approval by, the APA California Board, including the VP Professional Development and the VP Conferences.
+Because the conference is the largest, most complex, annual activity of the chapter, development of the conference sessions and events is led by the CHC with input from, and approval by, the APA California Board, including the VP Professional Development and the VP Conferences.

 The discussions below are grouped by topics within the responsibility of the CHC Programs Subcommittee rather than in chronological order.
 Programs Subcommittees may find it beneficial to initiate certain tasks earlier rather than later based on number or physical location of subcommittee members, or conference site location.